ModelDriven/Alf-Reference-Implementation/README.md

 ## Projects

-The implementation source is organized into four [Eclipse](http://www.eclipse.org) projects.
+The base implementation source is organized into the following [Eclipse](http://www.eclipse.org) projects.
 Eclipse 4.6 or later is required.

 * `org.modeldriven.alf` - This is the base project, including the Alf parser, static semantic checking and generic mapping to fUML.